I feel like my son got ripped off at a neighborhood swim meet and now I’m being called names because I complained about it.

 To use a race analogy – it’s a marathon not a sprint.
 Pace yourself woman.

-BUT your child is just seven and many more injustices are headed your way.
-Pick the battle.
+BUT your child is just seven and many more injustices are headed your way in the journey that is motherhood.
+So, pick your battles.
+(I can’t stress this advice enough.)
 Mixing it up with some idiotic moms at the last neighborhood swim meet of the summer doesn’t seem worth it.
 It’s over.
 Sure, you got to rant, but trust me, it was a wasted effort.

 I suggest your family goes to the swim banquet and attempts to have a good time.
 If anyone says something to you just smile and share that you can’t wait for next year.
 (That will have them worrying.)
 Meanwhile, I’d check into finding another swim program because I wouldn’t want to waste another summer on a team where volunteers think it’s okay to jack with the rules.